gospel-desk/www.logstown.com/the-twelve-believers/st-peter/index.md

 He said to them, But who do you say that I am?

-Simon Peter answered, You are the Christ, the Son of the living God.
+Simon Peter answered, <u>You are the Christ, the Son of the living God.</u>

 Jesus answered him, **Blessed are you, Simon Bar Jonah, for flesh and blood has not revealed this to you, but my Father who is in heaven.
 I also tell you